lrutten/check-harmony-rules/README.md

 # MuseScore internal score representation

-This document gives an overview of how a score is represented in MuseScore.
+This section gives an overview of how a score is represented in MuseScore.
 If you find it long on generalities and short on details, consider that a good thing, as details tend to change rapidly.
 So by keeping this fairly general, it is less likely to be out of date.
 This description was originally created shortly before the release of MuseScore 2.0.